 Even as a teenager, If they just come home from college or university, it is a great memory builder and positivity stacker.

 If this question is asked regularly, it becomes easier for children to recall moments.
-Furthermore, children have a habit of not being fond of educational settings, so this is also an effective way to encourage school and happiness synonymously.
+Furthermore, children have a habit of not being fond of educational settings, which is also an effective way to encourage school and happiness synonymously.

 Imagination is something that should never die, and fear is programmed into all of us and to a point, has a use.

-Wouldn’t it be great to stamp out irrational fears at a young age, so your child can decipher what they can control and what they can’t?
+Wouldn’t it be great to stamp out irrational fears at a young age, so your child can decipher what they can control and can’t?

 So much better than a simple, ‘Are you OK?’
 In this day and age, being in touch with your current mood is essential.
 It is alright not always to be OK, so this question is great for allowing children to tap into that and discover what is bothering them.
 Gaining an understanding of emotions and feelings is a great insight into their day.

-This doesn’t even have to be an out of the blue question.
-It could be off the back of an upsetting moment or after an exam.
+This doesn’t even have to be an out-of-the-blue question.
+It could be from an upsetting moment or after an exam.
 Perhaps it might be a little while after they have done something new for the first time.
 Help them engage in their feelings.

 Children LOVE telling people about their favorite toys.
 How often do we listen?
 ‘Yeah, my child loves Lego, don’t you?’
 Do they?
 Let them tell me then!
 What do they love about it?
-This question is far better at gaining a glimpse into their imagination rather than just assuming why they like it or not even exploring why they love it at all.
+This question is far better at gaining a glimpse into their imagination rather than just assuming why they like it or not even exploring why they love it.

 One step beyond knowing why your children like what they like make things like Christmas and Birthdays so much easier.
 When shopping for presents, you will have more choices as you browse the aisles, knowing if certain things will be their kind of thing or not.

-This is a simple, everyday question that doesn’t involve much time at all but isn’t it interesting that we make meals most of the time without even asking.
+This is a simple, everyday question that doesn’t involve much time at all but isn’t it interesting that we make meals most of the time without even asking?
 Or perhaps your child may ask, ‘What’s for lunch?’
-You tell them, and they groan or shrug or give you a very indifferent look.
+You tell them, and they groan, shrug, or give you a very indifferent look.
 Imagine if you asked them what they would like every once in a while.

-They may at first seem surprised or even shrug, but when you tap into the question and give them some time to have a proper think, you could end up finding out that your child really likes something that you had no idea they liked.
+They may at first seem surprised or even shrug, but when you tap into the question and give them some time to think properly, you could find out that your child likes something that you had no idea they liked.
 Maybe you could explore and learn about new foods or recipes together.

 If certain aspects of their dream house are affordable, you could even shift and shape your own house to include little bits you know they will love.
 Seeing their dreams come to life before your eyes, even if it is a bright red wall in their bedroom, would be priceless.

-A good listener, someone you can have fun with, someone who is there for you, being loyal, and respecting each other’s differences or likes.
-All of these are traits that your child will pick up over time, or if younger, will give you a much more simplified answer to, such as, ‘Someone who makes me smile.’
+A good listener, someone you can have fun with, someone who is there for you, is loyal, and respects each other’s differences or likes.
+Your child will pick up all these traits over time or, if younger, will give you a much more simplified answer, such as, ‘Someone who makes me smile.’

 When children come to you with a problem, however big or small, by force of habit, we can brush it aside with comments such as, ‘That is terrible,’ or ‘Oh damn, poor you.’
-On the more positive approaches, we can respond with, ‘Wow, that’s fantastic!’
+We can respond on the more positive approaches with, ‘Wow, that’s fantastic!’
 Sometimes their words can’t come out quickly enough as everything is blurted out, and you try and process it as quickly as they talk.

-Conversations that encourage talking in general, be it about great things or problems, are fantastic for allowing creative words to form and give children the time to explain themselves to you.
-It may take a while for them to get everything out that they want to, but that time you are silent to them means you are listening.
+Conversations that encourage talking in general, be it about great things or problems, are fantastic for allowing creative words to form and giving children the time to explain themselves to you.
+It may take a while for them to get everything out that they want to, but when you are silent to them, you are listening.